wso2/docs-choreo-dev/en/docs/ipaas/micro-integrator/develop-integrations-with-integration-studio.md

 To add third-party libraries to the Micro Integrator, you can add a new directory named `libs` to the root of the Micro Integrator project.
 When you deploy the component, all the JARs in the `libs` directory in the project path will be included in the Micro Integrator runtime.

 ![Libs Directory](/assets/img/ipaas/integration-studio/libs_dir.png){.cInlineImage-half}

+## Scan Third-party libraries for security vulnerable

+A security vulnerability scan is performed to identify potential weaknesses in a application that could be exploited by attackers.
+By conducting vulnerability scans, organizations can proactively detect and mitigate security risks before they are exploited, which can help prevent data breaches, system compromises, and other security incidents.
+It is an important aspect of maintaining the overall security of an organization's IT infrastructure.

+Choreo Integrations scan Third-party libraries for identify security vulnerable.
+Before the Integrations deployment, Trivy scan is performed to identify any `Critical` vulnerable.
+Deployment will be halt if it found any `Critical` vulnerable and developer should fix it before deploying again.
+The `Library (Trivy) vulnerable scan` step in the deployment page Console, gives the status of the Trivy scan and if there any security failures, developers can click on the `Library (Trivy) vulnerable scan` step to view the logs.

 ## Environment variables